 - Driving or traveling for business reasons.
 Like Business trips.

-- Illness or injury caused by exposure to toxic chemicals from work.
+- Illness or damage caused by exposure to toxic chemicals from work.

 - Injuries from workplace violence.